-Irish Revenue allows for compensating adjustments where a MAP request is made and successfully resolved by Irish Revenue and any other relevant competent authorities.
-No particular difficulties are faced by claimants where DTCs apply, with Irish Revenue seeking to implement best practice in line with the OECD's Manual on Effective Mutual Agreement Procedures.
+Irish Revenue allows for compensating adjustments where a mutual agreement procedure (MAP) request is made and successfully resolved by Irish Revenue and any other relevant competent authorities.
+No particular difficulties are faced by claimants where double taxation conventions apply, with Irish Revenue seeking to implement best practice in line with the OECD's Manual on Effective Mutual Agreement Procedures.